 - Regulatory requirements

 - Operational performance

 The actual calculation of the distribution is not disclosed by USAA, but it is generally understood to be a percent of your outstanding Subscriber’s Savings Account balance.
 For instance, if the board of directors authorizes a 4% distribution for the current year, and your SSA balance is $1,000, you will receive a distribution of $40 that year.
-Of course, the distribution percentage will vary each year, but historically it appears to range from 3-7%.
+Of course, the distribution percentage will vary annually, but historically it appears to range from 3-7%.